 If hackers were to steal this data, all they would get is useless, meaningless gibberish.
 This data is also dynamic, which makes it impossible for thieves to try and decipher it.

 Then there’s the fact that using NFC contactless payments require that you’re physically present to make the transaction or if you are ordering online using a mobile wallet, facial recognition is required adding that additional level of security.

-Speed is the best feature of mobile payments using NFC, and it’s light years ahead of magnetic stripes or even EMV.
-That’s significant because EMV is already a substantial improvement over previous payment technologies.
+Speed is one of the best features of mobile payments using NFC, and it’s light years ahead of magnetic stripes or even EMV chips.
+That’s significant because EMV chips are already a substantial improvement over previous payment technologies.

 NFC allows you to easily tap and pay in fractions of a second.
-In retail stores or restaurants where there’s a large volume of transactions, this is especially handy in speeding up your turnover, therefore increasing your sales.
+In retail stores or restaurants where there’s a large volume of transactions, this is an especially handy mobile POS solution that speeds up your turnover, therefore increasing your sales.

 Using mobile pay is not just convenient for you as a business, but also for your customers.

-Mobile pay doesn’t require people to bring loads of cash when going out, which in itself can be a security issue.
+Mobile POS devices are well suited for card and mobile payments.
 And for people who have multiple credit cards, mobile wallets provide a convenient way to consolidate them into one payment system.

 Most people nowadays already have their phones at their side at all times, so mobile pay essentially becomes a payment method that’s available 24/7.
-They also don’t need to buy any additional devices.
 As long as they have the newer smartphones, mobile payment is built into them.

-It’s also much easier to send payments to other people straight to their phone, as opposed to having to withdraw it in an ATM and then sending it to them physically.
-In times of crisis where you can’t go out as much, mobile payments are also incredibly fantastic solutions.
+It’s also much easier to send payments to other people straight to their phone, as opposed to having to withdraw funds from an ATM and then sending those to a recipient physically.

 If you’re interested in offering mobile payments for your business, you need business POS software that can support this feature.
-While this might be expensive for most platforms, it doesn’t have to be.
-The key is choosing a point of sale device, like Revel Systems®, that has the right hardware and payments technology that will save you time and money.
+Choose a point of sale system, like Revel Systems®, that has the right hardware and payments technology that will save you time and money.

-The Revel POS not only has its own payment processing solution, Revel Advantage, but also supports a wide variety of payment processors for easy acceptance of other methods like Visa and Mastercard.
+The Revel POS not only has its own payment processing solution, Revel Advantage, but also supports a wide variety of payment processors for easy acceptance of flexible payment methods.

-Ready to support mobile payments in your business?
-Revel Systems’ innovative POS solution gives you the flexibility to accept various payment methods.
-Schedule a free demo with us today and see how our point of sale solution can make a difference for you.
+Ready to support mobile payments solutions in your business?
+Schedule a free demo with us today and see how our mobile point of sale devices and mobile pos solutions can make a difference for you.